THE BACH FESTIVAL IN LEIPZIG

 The cost of the 10-day trip is $5500, double occupancy, which includes accommodation, most meals, museum entry and tour fees, approximately 10 concerts, transportation in Germany, teacher and admin fees.
 Single supplement is $275.

 Airfare is not included, so that you can use travel points or extend your visit.
-Travel insurance is strongly advised, as is the covid vaccination to ensure your safety and the safety of others.
+Travel insurance is strongly advised.
+The covid vaccination and booster are required.
+Masks must be worn in public places.

 You can REGISTER HERE.